 Woodborough Church of England Primary School is a Voluntary Aided Primary School within the Diocese of Salisbury.
 We work hard to develop and sustain our school’s Christian distinctiveness.
 Our Head teacher and governing body have a clear vision of a school with a distinctive Christian character.
 Our Governing Body is made up of a majority of Foundation (Church) Governors.
-We work in close partnership with Canon Deborah Larkey and St. Mary Magdalene Church, Woodborough, which is part of the Vale of Pewsey Team along with Stanton St Bernard, Alton Barnes, Beechingstoke, North Newnton and Manningford Bruce.
+We work in close partnership with Canon Deborah Larkey and St. Mary Magdalene Church, Woodborough, which is part of the Vale of Pewsey Team of Churches along with Stanton St Bernard, Alton Barnes, Beechingstoke, North Newnton and Manningford Bruce.

 Our School is founded upon core values of courage, truth, forgiveness, respect, trust and kindness and time is spent exploring what is distinctively Christian about these particular values.
 Many other values are explicitly taught throughout the school day such as, friendship, trust and gratitude.
 We strive for excellent relationships making our school a happy place to work and learn.